 While some buyers may perceive this to be true, others will find this unusual tactic confusing.
 The jury is still up in the air as to whether this strategy is effective.

-Now here’s the great strat I teased earlier.
+Now here’s the great strategy I teased earlier.
 Given that most home buyers today are online first, we need to understand the usability of these websites.
-Each has tiers into their price drop-down menus.
+Each has tiers in their price drop-down menus.
 These land all over the board.
-Some are $10,000 apart, others $50,000 and still others let you be more precise.
+Some are $10,000 apart, others $50,000, and still others let you be more precise.
 But here’s what happens in practice.

 Suppose you are thinking of listing your home for $199,900.
 House hunters searching online who search for $150,000 to $200,000 will find your listing in their results.
 But those searching from $200,000 to $250,000 will not.

 It’s better to list at $200,000 even and land in both sets of results, right?
 Right!
 Cool, huh?